pkdone/practical-mongodb-aggregations-book/src/examples/moderate-examples/faceted-classifications.md

 ## Observations & Comments

  * __Multiple Pipelines.__ The `$facet` stage doesn't have to be employed for you to use the `$bucketAuto` stage.
 In most _faceted search_ scenarios, you will want to understand a collection by multiple dimensions at once (_price_ & _rating_ in this case).
 The `$facet` stage is convenient because it allows you to define various `$bucketAuto` dimensions in one go in a single pipeline.
 Otherwise, a client application must invoke an aggregation multiple times, each using a new `$bucketAuto` stage to process a different field.
-In fact, each section of a `$facet` stage is just a regular aggregation [sub-]pipeline, able to contain any type of stage (with a few specific documented exceptions) and may not even contain `$bucketAuto` or `$bucket` stages at all.
+In fact, each section of a `$facet` stage is just a regular aggregation [sub-]pipeline, able to contain any type of stage (with a few specific [documented exceptions](https://docs.mongodb.com/manual/reference/operator/aggregation/facet/#behavior)) and may not even contain `$bucketAuto` or `$bucket` stages at all.

  * __Single Document Result.__ If the result of a `$facet` based aggregation is allowed to be multiple documents, this will cause a problem.
 The results will contain a mix of records originating from different facets but with no way of ascertaining the facet each result record belongs to.
 Consequently, when using `$facet`, a single document is always returned, containing top-level fields identifying each facet.
 Having only a single result record is not usually a problem.
 A typical requirement for faceted search is to return a small amount of grouped summary data about a collection rather than large amounts of raw data from the collection.
+Therefore the 16MB document size limit will not be an issue.

  * __Spread Of Ranges.__ In this example, each of the two employed bucketing facets uses a different granularity number scheme for spreading out the sub-ranges of values.
 You choose a numbering scheme based on what you know about the nature of the facet.
 For instance, most of the _ratings_ values in the sample collection have scores bunched between late 3s and early 4s.
 If a numbering scheme is defined to reflect an even spread of ratings, most products will appear in the same sub-range bucket and some sub-ranges would contain no products (e.g. ratings 2 to 3 in this example).
 This wouldn't provide website customers with much selectivity on product ratings.